 It’s great to read the book from front cover to back cover, but each section and chapter is complete in itself.
 So feel free to browse the vegetables or topics that you want to focus on first.
 I’ve been vegetable gardening my whole life, so throughout the book I try to impart some practical wisdom that’s easily accessible.
 I also include some special tips and tricks that I’ve learned over the years and information on hundreds of vegetable varieties, many of which are beautiful to look at as well as tasty to eat.

 Of course, none of this matters if you can’t grow the vegetables successfully.
-That’s why a large part of this book is devoted to building soil, starting seeds, maintaining the garden, controlling pests, growing through the seasons, and harvesting.
+That’s why a large part of this book is devoted to building soil, starting seeds, maintaining the expert tree and garden service in Irvine, controlling pests, growing through the seasons, and harvesting.
 I like to encourage happy, healthy, successful gardeners who are willing to experiment, make mistakes, and enjoy sharing their bounty with their friends, family, and neighbors